tamxdx/vbox-prek8-cluster/README.md

 	$ mkdir -p $HOME/.kube; sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config; sudo chown $(id -u):$(id -g) $HOME/.kube/config

-And the second is to..

-	$ cat ~/.kube/config

-Copy the contents into your clipboard.
-EXIT out of ssh - out of the master.
+And the second is to EXIT out of ssh - out of the master.
 In your console of your home directory of your machine...
+Use the password vagrant when prompted:

-	$ mkdir ~/.kube; touch ~/.kube/config
+	$ mkdir ~/.kube; $ scp vagrant@172.16.66.2:~/.kube/config ~/.kube/config

-Open ~/.kube/config file and paste and save.

 Now go and get the kubectl binary for your operating system.